Who Shot Mr. Burns?: Alternate endings

 Due to the amount of interest in the ending of this episode, David Mirkin wrote several "terrible endings" and, with just Harry Shearer, recorded several alternate endings.
-His original intention was to fool the production staff and also leak the endings to various media outlets, but much to his surprise he was unsuccessful.
-Several endings were animated that showed various characters shooting Mr. Burns.
-Several of the alternate endings aired during the clip show "The Simpsons 138th Episode Spectacular".
-Various clips showed Barney, Tito, Moe, Apu, and even Santa's Little Helper as the gunmen.
-There was also a full-length conclusion that aired in which Smithers shot Burns and explained his doing so at Burns' bedside after Homer's wild chase, and fell on "W" and S" on the compass, Waylon's initials; Burns then decides to give Smithers a 5 percent pay cut for attempting to kill him.
+His original intention was to fool the production staff and also leak the endings to various media outlets, but, much to his surprise, he was unsuccessful.
+Several endings were animated that showed various characters shooting Mr. Burns; most of these endings aired during the clip show "The Simpsons 138th Episode Spectacular", with various clips showing Barney, Tito, Moe, Apu, and even Santa's Little Helper as the gunmen.
+There was also a full-length conclusion that aired in which Smithers shot Burns and explained his doing so at Burns' bedside after Homer's wild chase, and fell on "W" and S" on the compass, Waylon's initials; Burns then gives Smithers a 5% pay cut for attempting to kill him.

-Conspiracy theories
+Alternate theories

-Over the years, fan conspiracy theories have emerged arguing that Maggie did not shoot Mr. Burns as it was revealed at the end of part 2, and instead Mr. Burns was actually shot by characters such as Marge, Lisa, Grandpa, Bart, and Homer.
-In April 2020, a viral post compared Krusty's appearance in the final scene of Part One to how Homer looked when he dressed as him in Homie the Clown, leading to people thinking that Homer wanted to frame Krusty for Burns' attempted murder by posing as him.
-Writer Bill Oakley said on Twitter that it was an animation error.
-In addition, released animation notes for the final scene stated that Homer was not supposed to appear.
+Over the years, fan theories have emerged which hypothetically propose that other characters, such as Marge, Lisa, Grandpa, Bart, and Homer, could have shot Mr. Burns instead of Maggie.
+In April 2020, a viral post compared Krusty's appearance in the final scene of Part One to how Homer looked when he dressed as him in "Homie the Clown", leading some to believe that Homer wanted to frame Krusty for Burns' attempted murder by posing as him.
+On a Twitter post, Oakley revealed that this was an animation error.
+In addition, released animation notes for the final scene indicate that Homer was not supposed to appear.

+Later episodes of the show have poked fun at the reveal of Maggie as the shooter.
+In season 9's "The Cartridge Family", Homer incorrectly recalls that Smithers was the culprit, which Lisa grumbles would have made more sense.
+In the season 18 episode "Revenge Is a Dish Best Served Three Times", Homer casually mentions that he shot Mr. Burns and pinned it on Maggie.